 My guess is that this intention to ask it as a question came only afterwards, when it became clear that such cross-Equatorial flows were not exactly unusual.

 That the Washington Post article only came out a day later is not a strong argument.
 There is no indication that Jason Samenow saw the post and video only after the change.
 Samenow clearly researched the issue and contacted five atmospheric scientists for their response before he published his post.
 That would have obviously take some time.
 Samenow could well have seen his post before it was changed.

 The statement that “it unfortunately remarked on my original title, and not on my corrected title” also supports the notion that Samenow probably saw the original post (without the question mark) and reacted on that.

 That equatorial winds crossing the equator are “known to occur” is also something that was discovered only afterwards.
 In the video no distinction was made between perpendicular flows and shallow monsoonal flows.

-That the behavior he described in the video seemed very different than the monsoonal winds is an argument after the facts.
-In the video he also described the shallow winds as an indication that strange thing were happening with the jet stream.
+That the behavior he described in the video seemed very different than that of the monsoonal winds is an argument after the facts.
+In the video he also described the shallow winds as an indication that strange things were happening with the jet stream.
 He described both perpendicular and shallow winds, making no distinction whatsoever between the two in the video.

 To conclude, I can certainly understand the argument as such.
 If new information comes available, it could shine a new light on a subject and this can give new insights.
 That is understandable.
 However, the purpose is to “tear down” the Washington Post article.
 Yet the insights and actions came only after the video was published, so basically these arguments are worthless in what he is trying to use them for.